dRussell68/Reddit-Crypto-Analysis/README.md

 It's important to note the following limitations of this project:

-1. **Data Plotting Method:** Does not account for data older than the previous time the script was run, such as data from 2+ runs ago
+1. **Data Plotting Method:** Does not account for data older than the previous time the script was run, such as data from 2+ runs ago.
+Will produce inccorect data for coins that were not in the previous data set from when the script was run

 2. **Error Handling:** Error handling is minimal.
 In a production environment, more robust error handling and data validation would be necessary.